dannsam/xenko-docs/manual/distribution/index.md

 ## 3. Distribute your game

 After you create a release build, how you distribute it is up to you.

-Before you distribute it, you might want to rename the **Release** folder to something more descriptive (such as the title of your game).

 If you just want to create a file you can share, we recommend you zip it.
 The simplest way to do this is on Windows to right-click the folder and select **Send to > Compressed (zipped) folder**.